ARTbio/startbio/docs/Run-Galaxy/test_instance.md

       from the reference history)
     - **Click the ++"Run Workflow"++ button**

-The workflow you take few minutes to run.
-You can follow the operation in the new history which was created.
+### 7. The workflow you take few minutes to run.
+You can follow the operation in the new history
+which was created.

+### 8. Test Results

 If all dataset are green at the end of the workflow run: The test is ok.
 If the workflow stops with some red datasets, look carefully at the error and bug icons of